PORCELAIN PLATES.NET

 which I am aware of a grand total of one example in collectors’ hands.
 It is a

-miniature version of the 1913 passenger plate, complete with the Provincial
+miniature version of the 1913 passenger plate, except for the fact that it lacks the

-crest.
-The only surviving example is #204, suggesting that there might just be
+provincial crest.
+The only surviving example is #204, suggesting that there might

 1912